Download our Twinview Overview Brochure

 This marks a fundamental shift in accountability: landlords can no longer treat mould as a “tenant lifestyle” issue, or delay response indefinitely.

-For many social landlords, and increasingly for private landlords as the regulatory environment catches up, this creates a demand not only for faster responses, but for systems capable of identifying risks before tenants complain or physical damage becomes visible.
+For many social landlords, and increasingly for private landlords as the regulatory environment catches up, this creates a demand not only for faster responses, but for operational systems that identify risk early, before conditions escalate or tenants are harmed.

 That’s Where Twinview Adds Real Value

-With live monitoring and early-warning alerts, landlords can detect damp or condensation risk long before it becomes a significant hazard requiring urgent remediation.
+Twinview enables landlords to detect damp and condensation risk long before it becomes a significant hazard requiring urgent remediation.

-By maintaining a comprehensive “golden thread” of building design data, environmental readings and maintenance history, landlords will be able to demonstrate compliance with Awaab’s Law, showing not only that they respond to tenant reports, but that they proactively manage housing quality.
+By maintaining a clear “golden thread” of building data, environmental readings and maintenance history, landlords can demonstrate compliance with Awaab’s Law, showing not only that they respond to reports, but that they actively manage housing quality.

-This reduces legal and reputational risk, avoids emergency repair costs and helps prevent situations that might otherwise lead to serious harm or tragic outcomes.
+This reduces legal and reputational risk, avoids emergency repair costs and helps prevent situations that could otherwise lead to serious harm.

 How Twinview Makes This Possible